 - Your antivirus might be interfering with the game and stopping it from launching properly.
 Hence, disable your antivirus temporarily or add Valorant to the exclusion list to resolve the problem.

-Fix Valorant Black Screen On Startup
+Fix Valorant Black Screen on startup on Windows PC

 Here are the fixes you can try if you get a black screen in Valorant on startup on your Windows 11/10 PC:

 - Make sure your graphics driver is updated.